-Let’s take a look at the most common use cases, platforms that facilitate NFTs and tax implications that buyers and sellers should keep in mind.
+Let’s take a look at the concept of non-fungible tokens, the most common use cases, platforms that facilitate NFTs, and tax implications that buyers and sellers should keep in mind.

 Common NFT Use Cases